pointwise/How-To-Integrate-Plugin-Code/README.md

   * Select the `x64` *Platform* (Pointwise only supports 64-bit plugins)
   * Select the appropriate *Configuration*
-  * Navigate to *Linker &gt; General* and add library directories to *Addition Libaray Directories* as needed.
+  * Navigate to *Linker &gt; General* and add library directories to *Additional Libaray Directories* as needed.
   * Navigate to *Linker &gt; Input* and add *Additional Dependencies* library file names (without path) as needed.
   * Repeat as needed for each *Configuration*